khushangsingla/Adversarial-ML/README.md

 - GTSRB/GTSRB_model_training.ipynb

     This notebook has code for the adversarial attack on SMS for spam classification.
+- ImageNet/imagenet_adv.ipynb

+    This notebook has code for the adversarial attack on ResNet50 for a [subset of ImageNet](https://docs.voxel51.com/user_guide/dataset_zoo/datasets.html#imagenet-sample) using Gradient Ascent.
+- ImageNet/imagenet_data_collection.ipynb

+    This notebook has code for data collection pertaining to the adversarial attack on ResNet50.
 - SMS_SPAM/SPAM_adversarial_attack.ipynb

     This notebook contains the model used for adversarial attacks.